hazmi/ReactNativeApp/README.md

 This is a demo of [React Native](https://facebook.github.io/react-native/) app.
 It's English Premiere League Standing app.
 The app is using real league data, provided by [Footbal Data API](http://api.football-data.org/).
 The app can be run in iOS and Android and its using the same code.
-Covered with unit itests and using modular approach for the structure.
+Covered with unit tests and using modular approach for the structure.

 ### Feature Summary